 What is Present from a Stranger?

-Just before Christmas, hand painted Christmas cards are handed out to strangers on the street with money in them - a present from a stranger.
+Just before Christmas, hand made Christmas cards are handed out to strangers on the street with money in them - a present from a stranger.

 Why am I doing this?

 Imagine how you would feel if someone handed you a card on the street with a present of money in it, for you to use however you like?